anders94/pub-sub-map/README.md

 pub-sub-map
 ===========

 Publish and subscribe to markers on a Google Map with real-time updating.
+A large number of web viewers can watch the realtime locations of sets of markers.

 This is the new engine behind http://eyezo.com/ currently in development.

 Requires
 ----------------